 Erection of a tent must be approved by the Township.
 The applicant is responsible for repairing any damage to the pavement or grass.

 A to-scale drawing of the proposed site, showing the location of the enclosure or tent, restrooms and dumpster must be submitted with the application.
-The tent, restrooms and dumpster must be removed before 10:00 am the next business day following the event except that any items placed within a driveway must be immediately removed at the conclusion of the event in order to open the driveway back up to vehicular traffic.
+The tent, restrooms and dumpster must be removed before 12 PM the next day following the event except that any items placed within a driveway must be immediately removed at the conclusion of the event in order to open the driveway back up to vehicular traffic.

 The Township will require a minimum of $500.00 security deposit for any expenses to be incurred by the Township, including, but not limited to use of the Blackman Charter Township Public Safety Department, use of Township equipment, temporary electrical service, cleanup and restoration expenses.
 This deposit will be partially or totally refundable, provided no damage is done to the park and/or no expenses were incurred by the Township.

+All labor and equipment required is the responsibility of applicant.

 The sale of alcohol shall comply with the following restrictions: